vigu2312/HappyPaws_Frontend/README.md

 # Assignment 2

-The assignment shows the Frontend implementation of four pages of my web application "HappyPaws".
-These pages are Register, Home Page/Landing Page, Donation page and Share your story page.
+The project shows the Frontend implementation of the web application "HappyPaws".

 * Date Created: 14 Jun 2020
 * Last Modification Date: 14 Jun 2020